15 Best Things To Do in Amsterdam, Netherlands (5-Day Guide)

 21. 🚶♀️ Jordaan District: A Gentle Last Stroll

-We made our way to Jordaan.
-Known for its quaint canals and laid-back charm, Jordaan was the perfect setting for our final few hours.
+We made our way to Jordaan District.
+It is known for its quaint canals and laid-back charm.
+Jordaan was the perfect setting for our final few hours.
 The cobbled lanes were lined with independent boutiques, art galleries, and little cafés with steamed-up windows.

 22. 📖 A Bookshop Break